GIT-Hack-SafeSpace/SafeSpace-MVP/README.md

 ## How to contribute
 The `main` branch is protected.
 All development work should be against the `development` branch.

-PRs against the `main` branch require at least one approval from the organization owners
+PRs against both the `main` and `development` branches require at least one approval from the organization owners

 # App Details
 As a team of fullstack software engineers, our team decided on technologies that could produce a usable, scalable MVP version of the prototype.